muhammadnizami/VDB-LLM-Document-Search/README.md

 2. **API Keys**

-Open main.py and replace OpenAI API key, QDrant URL, and QDrant API key with the one you got.
+Open .env and replace OpenAI API key, QDrant URL, and QDrant API key with the one you got.

 ## Running the code